Mississippi St shuts down Vandy again for 1st national title | Federal News Network

-When third baseman Kamren James threw to first for the final out, the Bulldogs’ dugout emptied and about 100 fans jumped out of the stands to celebrate as Josh Hatcher waved a national championship flag around the infield.
-The players then walked the warning track reaching up to high-five the fans.
+When third baseman Kamren James threw to first for the final out, the Bulldogs’ dugout emptied and about 100 fans jumped out of the stands to celebrate.
+The players walked the warning track and reached up to high-five the fans.

+“I couldn’t be more happy for a team, a town, a fan base, the whole state of Mississippi, except Oxford, of course,” SEC player of the year Tanner Allen said.
+“Those guys are always on my back.
+So I had to take a shot at them.

+“This team overcame everything, man.
+From getting swept at home in front of 10,000 versus Arkansas to Missouri coming in and taking a series from us and then getting embarrassed at the SEC Tournament.
+We just kept playing and playing.
+You blink an eye, we’re national champions.”

 Bednar (9-1), whose 15 strikeouts in his Omaha debut against Texas on June 20 were the most here in 25 years, fanned four against Vandy (49-18) and was named the CWS Most Outstanding Player.